livechat/design-system/src/components/TooltipNew/GuideTooltip.md

 const GuideStep1 = ({ onNext }) => (
   <GuideStep
     title="Let's begin"
-    text="This is the logo of our company" step={1}
+    text="This is the image we provided"
+    step={1}
     total={3}
     onNext={onNext}